Rubber vine

 Basal bark treatment

-• Thoroughly spray around base of plant to height of 20–100cm above ground level, spraying higher on larger plants.
+• Thoroughly spray around the base of the plant to a height of 20–100cm above ground level, spraying higher on larger plants.

-• Results are optimal when plant is actively growing.
+• For best results, spray when the plant is actively growing.

 Cut stump treatment

-• Cut stem off as close to ground as possible (within 15cm); for smaller plants use machete or similar; larger plants may require chainsaw.
+• Cut the stem off horizontally as close to the ground as possible (within 15cm).

 Soil application